dpak94/my_notes/web-dev/js.md

 `const myBirthday = '18.04.1982`;`

-Any attempt to reassign value woul result in error.
+Any attempt to reassign value would result in error.

 1. We generally use upper case for constants that we "hard-coded" i.e.,  when the value is known prior to execution and directly written into the code.
 **Eg :** birthday, planet count etc.